-Another useful planning tool in the longer term for small projects or events is Excel.
+Another useful planning tool in the long term for small projects or events in Excel.
 Using Excel as a calendar or to plan resources is used in Project management frequently and knowledge of this product will help any planning.
-However, your knowledge of Excel is likely to be more important for if you receive tables, numerical or financial data.
+However, your knowledge of Excel is likely to be more important if you receive tables, numerical or financial data.
 This is common for a PA nowadays and all the more important if you work in an industry where Excel is a common product.
 This means for those of you in London that Excel is likely to be important given the large numbers of Accountants and Financial Services.

 Word is a key of course; you are likely to need to produce letters and other forms of written communication.
 This means that you will need to be able to use the formatting, layout and editing tools that are in Word.
 There is quite a long list of attributes that Word can offer and ideally you should look to gain as much skill as possible in this programme.
-This again means that you can get yourself noticed for the professional output that Word can provide you, when delivering documents.
+This again means that you can get yourself noticed for the professional output that Word can provide you when delivering documents.